guticode04/Maven/README.md

 ## Features

+* Tracks
+  * Users can add tracks that are not currently found in the database.
+* Annotations
+  * Users can add annotations to the lyrics of tracks adding insight as to what the artist is truly saying.
+* Comments
+  * Users can add comments on their favorite tracks.

 ### User Auth

 Secure backend to frontend authentication using BCrypt.
 Users can create an account and confidently know that their information is secure.